Oleg Zoteyev: Club career

 On 6 January 2015, Lokomtiv Tashkent announced signing Zoteyev.
 Zoteyev won his second Uzbekistan Supercup title with Lokomotiv on 8 March 2015 in a match against Pakhtakor.

-International
+International career

 In the 2012 Olympics Football Tournament qualifiers, he was called to the Uzbekistan U23 team and he scored 2 goals for his team.

 In the 2014 FIFA World Cup qualifiers, he was called to the Uzbekistan senior team.